-3.6.1 Notification to Law Enforcement
+3.9.1 Notification to Law Enforcement

-When an accepted intake report is received by the county APS office, the APS Investigation team must determine if law enforcement notification is necessary because of a reasonable suspicion of criminal activity.
+When an accepted intake report is received by the county APS office, the APS team must determine if law enforcement notification is necessary because of a reasonable suspicion of criminal activity.
 Criminal activity may include the intentional maltreatment of a vulnerable adult by another person, or other offenses that place the vulnerable adult in imminent danger or puts the adult's safety at a substantial risk.
-Immediate involvement of law enforcement is always important if evidence needs to be preserved.
-Reports involving financial exploitation, sexual battery, and physical abuse with visible injuries are appropriate for immediate notification.
+Reports involving financial exploitation, sexual battery, and physical abuse with visible injuries must be reported immediately.
 The APS team leader will review the intake report to determine if notification to law enforcement is necessary and if notification was not initiated by the intake case manager.
 If the APS team leader decides that law enforcement should be notified the proper notification form should be completed.
 Once notification has been made, the APS team leader will ensure that the case is properly monitored by the APS case manager.
-The APS case manager will immediately notify law enforcement at any time during the investigation if the APS case manager suspects that criminal activity places the adult in imminent danger.
+The APS case manager will immediately notify law enforcement at any time during the APS Response if the APS case manager suspects that criminal activity places the adult in imminent danger.
 If the case manager calls law enforcement to the location of the adult and the adult is taken into Emergency Protective Custody (EPC), the case manager will note law enforcement's involvement and upload all completed forms in CAPSS.

-3.6.2 Unable to Locate Adult - Diligent Efforts
+3.9.2 Unable to Locate Adult

-A diligent search must be provided to locate the vulnerable adult to include, but not limited to, the following actions:
+A diligent search must be provided to locate the adult to include, but not limited to, the following actions: